Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 As we’ve mentioned, an LLC is relatively easy to form and maintain.
 The formation paperwork is minimal compared to corporations, and your list of annual compliance requirements is usually pretty short as well.

 As a sole proprietor or general partner, your business finances and personal finances are one and the same.
 That’s why your car, house, and other assets can be taken as compensation if your business runs into trouble.
 As an LLC, though, you won’t run into that issue.
+If you form and maintain your LLC in compliance with state laws, only your business assets would be at risk in a lawsuit, while your personal assets are protected by the entity’s limited liability feature.

 Another advantage of the LLC is that you can choose the taxation process that works best for you.
 The options include taxation as a corporation or as a pass-through entity.
 As a pass-through entity, your business will not file its own tax return — instead, you’ll just have to submit an informational report stating how much money your business earned or lost.